IMIO/imio.smartweb.core/README.rst

 - French

-The translation domain is imio.smartweb domain and the translations are stored in imio.smartweb.locales package.
+The translation domain is ``imio.smartweb`` and the translations are stored in `imio.smartweb.locales <https://github.com/IMIO/imio.smartweb.locales>`_ package.

 Known issues